melissawm/acquire-docs/docs/get_started.md

 python -m pip install acquire-imaging
 ```

-You will probably want to have a fresh conda environment or virtualenv.
+We recommend installing `Acquire` in a fresh conda environment or virtualenv.
-For example, with conda:
+For example, to install `Acquire` in a conda environment named `acquire`:

 ```
 conda create -n acquire python=3.10 # follow the prompts and proceed with the defaults